openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

 In some scenarios, it may be necessary to establish a one-way receive link.

-After a Router reset, neighboring Routers may still have a valid receive link with the reset Router.
-In this case, the reset Router sends a Link Request message to re-establish the Router-Router link.
+After an Active Mesh Extender reset, neighboring Active Mesh Extenders may still have a valid receive link with the reset Active Mesh Extender.
+In this case, the reset Active Mesh Extender sends a Link Request message to re-establish the existing valid link.

-An End Device may also wish to establish a receive link with neighboring non-Parent Routers to improve multicast reliability.
+An End Device may also wish to establish a receive link with neighboring non-Parent Active Mesh Extenders to improve multicast reliability.
 We'll learn more about this when we get to Multicast Routing.

 ## Recap

 What you've learned:

-*   Routers in a Thread network must form a Connected Dominating Set (CDS)
+*   Active Mesh Extenders in a Thread network must form a Connected Dominating Set (CDS)
-*   Thread devices are upgraded to Routers or downgraded to End Devices to maintain the CDS
+*   Thread devices (of the Mesh Extender device type) can be upgraded to Active Mesh Extenders or downgraded to Standby Mesh Extenders to maintain the CDS
-*   The MLE Link Request process is used to establish Router-Router links
+*   The MLE Link Request process is used to establish Active Mesh Extender links

 ## Check your understanding